hamzayaseennn/mwbackend/RAILWAY_DEPLOYMENT.md

    - Check that all dependencies are in `package.json`
    - Verify Node.js version compatibility

-2. **MongoDB connection fails:**
+2. **MongoDB connection fails (Error: connect ECONNREFUSED 127.0.0.1:27017):**
-   - Verify `MONGODB_URI` is set correctly in Railway variables
+   - **This error means `MONGODB_URI` is NOT set in Railway!**
+   - Go to Railway Dashboard → Your Service → Variables
+   - Verify `MONGODB_URI` exists and has the correct value
+   - The value should start with `mongodb+srv://` (MongoDB Atlas)
+   - If missing, add it and Railway will auto-redeploy
-   - Check MongoDB Atlas Network Access whitelist
+   - Check MongoDB Atlas Network Access whitelist (add 0.0.0.0/0 for all IPs)
    - Ensure MongoDB Atlas user has proper permissions
+   - **Common mistake**: Forgetting to add the variable or having a typo in the variable name

 3. **CORS errors:**
    - Verify `FRONTEND_URL` is set to `https://www.motorworks.pk`